mosip/documentation/docs/upgrade-DB-script-error.md

-# How to effectively manage an error in a Database upgrade script.
+# How to effectively manage an error in a Database upgrade script

 **What is the issue at hand?**